The Intern (2015 film): Plot

-Ben is assigned to work with Jules, who is somewhat skeptical at first.
-Initially frozen out by her, Ben slowly wins over co-workers with his congeniality and gets into Jules's good graces.
-He also helps numerous employees with their tasks.
-Ben comes to work at 7:00 A.M. one day to organize a messy desk that Jules had complained about previously.
-After work, Ben notices Jules's chauffeur drinking, convinces the driver to leave and drives Jules home himself, a role he retains in days to come.
-On their first drive together, Ben asks several questions about Jules' personal life, and she asks one of her employees to transfer Ben to be an intern for someone else.
-But by the end of the day, they become very close.
-The next day, Jules arrives to the car to see Ben has been replaced as her driver by Doris.
-Doris is a horrible driver, driving into someone else's car and almost crashing into a building.
-Jules drives to About The Fit and begs Ben to come back, and so he does as she has no license.
+Ben impresses everyone and is one of three senior interns hired.
+He is assigned to work with CEO Jules Ostin, who is somewhat skeptical at first and ignores him.
+However, Ben wins over his co-workers with his congeniality and his helpful advice on life and work.

+One morning, Ben organizes a longtime messy desk that Jules has been agonizing about, winning her good graces.
+Later, looking out a window, he notices Jules's chauffeur drinking.
+Going outside, he persuades him to leave.
+Ben then acts as her chauffeur and drives Jules home—a role he will continue to fill in the coming days.

+On their first drive together, Ben asks Jules some personal questions, so she asks her VP Cameron to reassign him.
+However, that evening, they bond when she discovers that he worked for almost 40 years in the same building that About The Fit now occupies.
+The next morning, Jules learns that Cameron has replaced Ben as her intern with Doris, a terrible driver who nearly crashes.
+Jules finds Ben and apologizes, begging him to come back, which he does.

-Ben eventually reveals that he once worked in the very same building where About The Fit is now based.
-He develops a romantic relationship with the in-house massage therapist, Fiona, and becomes something of a father figure to several of the younger workers: by offering advice about issues such as love, clothes sense and work/life balance.
-He provides one of them with a place to stay at his brownstone after being evicted by his parents.
-Ben becomes very committed to Jules, and even breaks into the house of Jules' mother to delete an embarrassingly scathing email, narrowly avoiding getting arrested in the process.
-Ben also gets to know Jules' family.
-Her husband, Matt, gave up his own career to be a stay-at-home dad to their daughter, Paige, when About The Fit started to take off.
-However, their marriage is slowly breaking apart as the couple grows more distant.
+Jules starts assigning Ben work, and he helps lighten her workload.
+He also begins a relationship with About The Fit's in-house massage therapist, Fiona.
+When Jules accidentally sends a scathing email about her mother to her mother, Ben volunteers to take some co-workers to break into her mother's house to delete it from her mother's computer.
+They narrowly avoid getting caught by the police in the process.

+Ben then becomes acquainted with Jules's family.
+Her husband Matt gave up his own very successful career to be a stay-at-home dad to their daughter, Paige, when About The Fit started to take off.
+However, the marriage is slowly breaking apart as the couple grows more distant.
+When driving Paige home from a party, Ben discovers that Matt is having an affair.

-Meanwhile, Jules is under pressure to give up her post of CEO to someone outside of the company as her investors feel that she is unable to cope with the workload, having grown About The Fit from a startup founded in her kitchen to a 220-employee juggernaut in only eighteen months.
-Believing it will give her more time at home with her family, Jules is willing to consider the proposal.
-When driving Paige home from a party, Ben discovers that Matt is having an affair with another parent at Paige's school.
-While on a business trip in San Francisco to interview a potential CEO candidate, Jules reveals that she knows about Matt's cheating, but did not confront Matt about it because she was not ready to deal with it.
+Meanwhile, Jules is under pressure to give up her post as CEO to someone outside the company because her investors fear that she is unable to cope with the unexpectedly high workload.
+Believing it will give her more time at home with her family, Jules gives in to the pressure.

+Jules asks Ben to accompany her on a business trip to San Francisco to interview a potential CEO candidate.
+While there, Jules reveals that she knows about Matt's infidelity, but has not confronted him about it, as she is not ready to deal with it.

-In an effort to buy herself time to save her marriage, Jules decides to hire a prospective CEO.
-When Jules goes to Ben's home the next day, Ben greatly encourages Jules to think about how much this will change her authority and how her creativity may be hindered and also reminds her of her passion for her company.
-Matt unexpectedly drops in at the office and urges her to reconsider, saying that he is sorry, ashamed, and wants to support her in her dreams.
-Jules goes out looking for Ben, wanting to tell him that she has changed her mind and finds him enjoying his tai chi exercise group.
-She finally lets herself relax and joins him in practicing tai chi, an act symbolic of her finding balance in her life.
+To buy herself time to save her marriage, Jules decides to hire the prospective CEO, but Ben urges her to think about how much effort and passion she has used to build About The Fit.
+Matt unexpectedly drops in at Jules's office to try to persuade her to reconsider hiring a CEO as well.
+He also confesses to infidelity, saying that the affair is over.
+Sorry and ashamed, Matt wants to support Jules in her dreams and get their marriage back on track.

+Jules goes looking for Ben, wanting to tell him that she has changed her mind about hiring a CEO, but learns that he has taken the day off so that he can enjoy his tai chi exercise group.
+She joins them and finally lets herself relax.